-Before the SECURE Act, the credit equaled the lesser of:
+Before the SECURE Act tax credit changes, the credit equaled the lesser of:

-The SECURE Act increases the credit.
+The SECURE Act tax credit increases this credit amount.
 For tax years beginning after 2019, the new limit equals the greater of:

 401(k) plans and SIMPLE IRA plans may have an “automatic enrollment” feature that encourages employees to save for retirement.
 Such plans stipulate that employee elective deferral contributions (salary-reduction contributions) for eligible employees are automatically made at a specified rate unless the employee elects otherwise.
 For example, an employee might affirmatively elect to abstain from making contributions or to make contributions at a different rate.

 For tax years beginning after 2019, the SECURE Act establishes a new federal income tax credit of up to $500 per year for small employers that establish new 401(k) plans or SIMPLE IRA plans that include an automatic enrollment feature.
-The credit is also available to small employers that modify existing plans to include an automatic enrollment feature.
+This SECURE Act tax credit for small businesses is also available to small employers that modify existing plans to include an automatic enrollment feature.

 Before the SECURE Act, employers could generally exclude part-time employees who work fewer than 1,000 hours per year from coverage under 401(k) plans.

-Under the SECURE Act, for plan years beginning after 2020, 401(k) plans must allow an employee to make elective deferrals (salary-reduction contributions) if the employee has:
+Under the SECURE Act, for plan years beginning after 2020, 401(k) plans must allow an employee to make elective deferrals (salary-reduction contributions) if the employee has both:

 For determining whether the three-consecutive-year standard has been met, 12-month periods beginning before January 1, 2021, don’t count.